 If you decide to volunteer, you will not receive a wage but will be entitled to travel, lodging and subsistence expenses as well as insurance coverage for the duration of the activity.
 You will receive relevant training before you start and after you arrive on site.

-If you go for a job placement, there will always be a formal labour contract and a wage in line with local laws, regulations and collective agreements.
+If you go for a job placement, there will always be a formal labour contract and a wage in line with national laws, regulations and collective agreements.

 After participating in a project, you get a certificate that can be used when applying for jobs or further learning.

 Europe has fantastic destinations, with such a variety of landscapes and cultures to be explored.
 With the Solidarity Corps, you can have the chance to get involved with projects taking place in 54 countries.

 Depending on the activity and the organisation you are in touch with, it is also possible to go beyond Europe.

 The perfect destination is always the place that offers the best opportunity for you.
 Check our countries page to see where you can go.

 You don’t need to go far away to take social action.
 If you prefer to give back to your own community, you can volunteer or work in your country.
 Find out more on our Run your own project page.